maptiler/maptiler-geocoding-control/README.md

 * Find any place on Earth (States, Cities, Streets, Addresses, POIs, ...) down to the address level
+* Find and identify objects or place names using a coordinate pair or a single mouse click (reverse geocoding)
 * Restrict the search area to a specific country, bounding box, or proximity
 * Highlight searched results on the map (marker or full geometry)
 * Autocomplete words while typing